 Cotton yarns are woven by machine to produce grey cloth

 A digitally produced design is engraved onto copper rollers, which are printed onto both sides of the cloth using melted wax.
 The cloth is put inside an indigo dye bath where the exposed parts of the design are dyed and the wax areas are resisted.

 Special machinery may then crack the wax to create a marble or bubble effect.
-Large industrial machines print usually two or three colours onto the fabric design before and/or after the wax is removed by washing.
+Large industrial machines print usually two or three colors onto the fabric design before and/or after the wax is removed by washing.
 The removed wax is recycled and used again for future fabric production.
 Different finishes can be applied to the cloth, which is often what makes the fabric more expensive.

 Unfortunately, it can sometimes be hard to find authentic wax print fabric produced in Europe and Africa amongst the many cheaper fabric imitations produced mainly in Asia.
 Whether you are shopping for fabric in a market, in shops, or online, what should you look out for when searching for the real deal?
-What does fake African print fabric look like and how can you easily tell the difference between the two?
+What does imitation wax print fabric look like and how can you tell the difference between the two?

 First of all, it’s important to give you some background information about the history of the fabric to provide some context.
 Wax print fabric originated in Indonesia from traditional batik making.
 Europeans further developed the technique by using modern machinery so they could produce imitation fabric in bulk.

 The new fabric didn’t take off in Indonesia, as they preferred the traditional batik fabrics.
 However, the fabric did become popular in Africa, when first introduced by West African soldiers in the 1880s as they returned home after serving in Indonesia.

 Currently, The Netherlands and several African countries are still large producers of these authentic fabrics.
 Due to the popularity of the fabrics in Africa, Asian countries (particularly China and India) now replicate and ship the fabrics to many African countries in huge quantities.